2023 VW Tiguan to get ‘R’ performance plug-in hybrid: Report [Update]

 TopElectricSUV says

-The third-gen Tiguan should pack extensive changes in all aspects influencing the purchase decision, including design, comfort, space, convenience, and safety.
-Expecting it to be the final generation with an internal combustion engine, Volkswagen may throw everything at it, offering the best performance and efficiency to date on its compact crossover.
-Plus, with the company hinting at a potential U.S. launch of something similar to the Tiguan R, the third-generation model could be one of the hottest launches of 2023!
+The third-gen Tiguan packs extensive changes in all aspects influencing the purchase decision, including design, comfort, space, convenience, and safety.
+Expecting it to be the final generation with an internal combustion engine, Volkswagen may throw everything at it, offering the highest performance and efficiency to date on its compact crossover.

 What is the next-gen VW Tiguan release date?

-Which models will the 2023 VW Tiguan compete with?
+Which models will the next-gen VW Tiguan compete with?

-Alternatives to the 2023 VW Tiguan would include the Toyota RAV4, Hyundai Tucson, and Honda CR-V.
+Alternatives to the next-gen VW Tiguan would include the Toyota RAV4, Hyundai Tucson, and Honda CR-V.

 What is the expected price of the next-gen VW Tiguan PHEV?